-Agency Responsibilities
+Agency Responsibilities:

-Washburn University must have an Affiliation Agreement with your agency.
+- Washburn University must have an Affiliation Agreement with your agency.
 If an Agreement is not already in place, WU will send one for the CEO to sign and return.
-This

-- Agreement must be completed for a student to be eligible for an internship with your agency.
-This Agreement is in addition to the individual student's learning contract. - Review and sign the student's learning contract.
+This Agreement must be completed for a student to be eligible for an internship with your agency.
+This Agreement is in addition to the student's learning contract. - Review and sign the student's Learning Contract.
 Keep a copy for your records. - Review the semester start and end dates with student.
-For liability reasons, students may not collect internship hours prior to the start of the semester. - Discuss scheduling to ensure the student will be able to complete their hours by the end of the semester. - If your agency requires a background check, coordinate this directly with the student. - Orient the student to agency policies, procedures, staff, etc. - Assign the student to a supervisor who is fully licensed (not temporary) with the BSRB (e.g. LAC, LMAC, LCAC, LMFT, LMSW, LPC, etc.). - Provide supervision (one hour per ten hours of internship) and consultation as needed. - Coordinate and calibrate student assignments based on student readiness for new tasks. - Provide opportunities and feedback to promote student skill development in the competencies you and the student have selected from this manual to work on. - Communicate promptly with the university seminar instructor in the event of problems. - Complete the Internship Performance Evaluation at the end of the semester.
-Your ratings on this form will contribute to determining the student's internship grade.
+For liability reasons, students may not collect internship hours prior to the start of the semester. - Discuss scheduling to ensure the student will be able to complete their hours by the end of the semester. - If your agency requires background checks, coordinate this directly with the student. - Orient the student to agency policies, procedures, staff, etc. - Provide regular supervision and additional consultation as needed. - Coordinate and calibrate student assignments based on student readiness for new tasks. - Provide opportunities and feedback to promote student skill development in the competencies you and the student have selected from this manual to work on. - Communicate promptly with the university seminar instructor in the event of problems. - Complete the Internship Performance Evaluation at the end of the semester.
+Your ratings and feedback on this form will contribute to determining the student's internship grade.